InnovativeInventor/InnovativeInventor/README.md

 > This was used to generate demonstrably random pairings for a chess tournament I was running to great success!

 - **[CTFtools](https://github.com/InnovativeInventor/CTFtools):** Tools for cybersecurity (CTF) competitions.
 Used by Choate Programming Union's CTF team to win 8th place nationally at picoCTF.

-- **[timestamp-api](https://github.com/InnovativeInventor/timestamp-api):** A HTTP api for timestamping via opentimestamps (with attestations on the Bitcoin blockchain).

-- **[monobox](https://github.com/InnovativeInventor/monobox):** A flexible, simple, (and secure) tool for rapidly coding, testing, and deploying applications using Docker.
-Currently deprecated.

 ### ⚙️ Theory of Computation
 - **[hack-python-types](https://github.com/InnovativeInventor/hack-python-types):** Hacking Python’s type-checker to construct a propositional, constructive logic theorem prover via the Curry-Howard correspondence and the BHK interpretation of intuitionistic logic. ([see blog post](https://max.fan/posts/hacking-python-types/))